-design and conduct the program in a fashion consistent with the needs of the community, the lirector may establish a leadership team to am goals.
-Residency programs can be highly e leader typically has the ability to delegate authority to others, yet remains accountable.
+Background and Intent: The program director may establish a leadership team to assist in the accomplishment of program goals.
+Residency programs can be highly complex.
+In a complex organization, the leader typically has the ability to delegate authority to others, yet remains accountable.
 The leadership team may include physician and non-physician personnel with varying levels of education, training, and experience.

-II.A.4.a).(4) develop and oversee a process to evaluate candidates prior to approval as program faculty members for participation in the residency program education and at least annually thereafter, as outlined in V.B.; ^(Core) II.A.4.a).(5) have the authority to approve program faculty members for participation in the residency program education at all sites; ^(Core) II.A.4.a).(6) have the authority to remove program faculty members from participation in the residency program education at all sites; ^(Core) II.A.4.a).(7) have the authority to remove residents from supervising interactions and/or learning environments that do not meet the standards of the program; ^(Core)
+II.A.4.a).(4) develop and oversee a process to evaluate candidates prior to approval as program faculty members for participation in the residency program education and at least annually thereafter, as outlined in V.B.; (Core) II.A.4.a).(5) have the authority to approve program faculty members for participation in the residency program education at all sites; (Core) II.A.4.a).(6) have the authority to remove program faculty members from participation in the residency program education at all sites; (Core) II.A.4.a).(7) have the authority to remove residents from supervising interactions and/or learning environments that do not meet the standards of the program; (Core)